 Why is this bill needed?

-African elephants and rhinos are in crisis and Mass. can play a role by stemming the trade in these species
+Elephants and rhinos are in crisis and Massachusetts can help save them from extinction by stemming the trade in these species

 In 2016, the U.S. enacted a near-total ban on commercial ivory trade.
-However, the ban only applies to interstate commerce and doesn't regulate trade within a state.
-Leaving the Massachusetts market open and largely unregulated and serving as a loophole to the strengthened federal law.
+However, the ban only applies to interstate commerce, leaving the Massachusetts intrastate market open and largely unregulated.

-This bill strengthens state-level protections by largely mirroring the federal law and applying the federal standard to intrastate trade in Mass.
-Among other things, it restricts trade of most ivory products with exemptions for legally acquired products with a small amount (less than 200 grams) of ivory; legally acquired antiques over 100 years old; and musical instruments (containing under 200g of ivory).
+This bill strengthens state-level protections by largely mirroring the federal law and applying the federal standard to intrastate trade in Massachusetts.
+Among other things, it restricts the trade of most ivory products with exemptions for legally acquired products with less than 200 grams of ivory, legally acquired antiques over 100 years old, and musical instruments containing less than 200 grams of ivory.

-Massachusetts plays a role in the global ivory market.
+Massachusetts plays a significant role in the global ivory market

-- The International Fund for Animal Welfare ranked Boston fourth among US cities in its study of ivory advertised on Craigslist
+The International Fund for Animal Welfare ranked Boston fourth among US cities in a study of ivory advertised on Craigslist.

 What would this bill do?

-- Limit the ivory and rhino horn trade in Massachusetts to ensure the Commonwealth doesn’t play a role in illegal trafficking and help to stem an unprecedented global poaching crisis.
+Limit the ivory and rhino horn trade in Massachusetts to ensure that the Commonwealth no longer plays a role in illegal trafficking and instead does its part to help stem an unprecedented global poaching crisis.

-- This bill would NOT criminalize possession of ivory currently owned by Mass residents or prohibit inheritance or noncommercial gifts.
+This bill would NOT criminalize the possession of ivory currently owned by Massachusetts residents or prohibit the inheritance or noncommercial gifting of ivory.

-The Daily Item, Ehrlich, Clinton discuss the Elephant in the Room, Swampscott, April 18, 2015.
+The Daily Item, Ehrlich, Clinton discuss the Elephant in the Room, April 18, 2015

 The Boston Globe, Massachusetts Sees Brisk Trade in Illicit Ivory, June 27, 2105